openvolley/file_sender/README.md

 Science Untangled users can also open the "Live app" link (requires internet sharing).
 Once the live app has opened, ensure that you are logged into your Science Untangled account and then look for the "Share this session with anyone" button.
 This allows you to share stats from your live-scouted file with other (non-SU) users &mdash; your coaching staff, perhaps.
 The app will show a QR code to allow easy opening in another (mobile) device.

 ### Downloading in scripts

+You can download data from the file sender in your own programs.

 #### From the internet-shared copy